gurpreet-fe/logicnama-ui/src/content/fallacies/strawman.md

 ---
 title: 'Strawman'
-description: "You misrepresented someone's argument to make it easier to attack."
+description: "You misrepresented someone's argument to make it easier to attack"
 ---

 ## Example